-- Establish an adequate daily supply of PPE for each employee.
-This includes:

-- Disposable surgical masks

-- Nitrile gloves
+- Establish an adequate supply of PPE.
+This includes: - Disposable surgical masks (1 per employee/day). - Nitrile gloves (2 pairs per employee/day). - Glasses/face-shields (1 per employee).

-- Glasses/face-shields

 - Establish a social distancing strategy based on the layout and workflow of the facility, including break areas. - Limit access to the facility and face-to-face interaction with customers.
 Meet delivery drivers and other non-essential visitors outside vs. in the facility, and if required to enter consider taking their temperature first. - · Conduct virtual interviews for new hires. - Barriers or screens may be installed in areas where workflow prohibits adherence to social distancing protocol.